In March, the government introduced mortgage payment holidays to help those affected by COVID-19. These have been extended.

 Job Retention Scheme

-The Chancellor has just announced that the furlough scheme will be extended until the end of April 2021 to give people certainty over the Winter months.
+The Chancellor has just announced that the furlough scheme will be extended until the end of September 2021 to give people certainty as restrictions ease.

 Business Support Grants

-Businesses that are forced to close as a result of these new restrictions will receive grants based upon their rateable value.
+Businesses that are forced to close as a result of these new restrictions will receive grants based on their rateable value.